 Common Gallbladder Issues

-Gallstones are the most prevalent gallbladder problem, affecting approximately 20 percent of the global population.
+Gallstones are the most prevalent gallbladder problem, affecting approximately 20 per cent of the global population15.
 These hardened deposits can either be cholesterol stones (the most common type) or pigment stones.
-Another frequent issue is cholecystitis, a gallbladder inflammation often caused by gallstones blocking the bile ducts.
+Another frequent issue is cholecystitis, a gallbladder inflammation often caused by gallstones blocking the bile ducts16.

 Symptoms of Gallbladder Problems

-Gallbladder problems typically manifest with several key symptoms:
+Gallbladder problems typically manifest with several key symptoms17:

 Long-Term Impact of Gallbladder Issues